asgray/asgray.github.io/_projects/DevRoast.md

 ![ERD](\assets\images\projects\dev-roast-erd.jpg)

-Most of the ERD show the stock Django User tables.
-The elements in the blue box have been added to support projects, comments, and a tagging scheme, and will likely be expanded in the future.
+Most of the ERD shows the stock Django User tables.
+The elements in the blue box have been added to support projects, comments, and a tagging scheme, and could be expanded in the future.

 ![ERD](\assets\images\projects\devroast_landing.png)
 ![ERD](\assets\images\projects\devroast_detail.png)